-On behalf of Parker & Associates, P.A. posted in Business Formation & Planning on Friday, June 20, 2014.
+On behalf of H. Clay Parker, Esq. posted in Business Formation & Planning on Friday, June 20, 2014.

 People in Florida may become so excited about the prospect of owning their own business that they mistakenly rush into their new venture.
 Failing to properly prepare to become a business owner can cause a company to fail quickly.
 A few tips can help people who are interested in embarking on the path to entrepreneurship in today’s business world.